 When the adoption of web-based streaming services was liked by the user, Shawn Fanning, who was a college student, developed the file-sharing computer service “Napster” that allowed peer-to-peer music sharing.

-Even though it had some legal troubles; it surely popularized the concept of on-demand music access.
+Even though it had some legal troubles, it surely popularized the concept of on-demand music access.

 • Algorithm-Based Music